Welcome to the GeoPathfinder homepage

-Earth-Centered Resources for Sustainable Living (and beyond).
+Earth-Centered Resources for Sustainable Living (and beyond)

 For those of you who are fortunate enough not to have noticed, the economies and political systems of this planet have become increasingly controlled by the ultra-rich and their corporations.
-This plutocracy ensures a high standard of living and a life of leisure for a few, leaving the rest to fend for themselves.
-Since working hard to buy what the biggest trans-national companies produce only makes them stronger, we have always worked smarter and less, consuming fewer non-essentials and doing what we can for ourselves while helping others of low means do the same
+This plutocracy ensures a high standard of living and a life of leisure for a few.
+This leaves the rest to fend for themselves, often in a very degraded environmental situation, competing for limited jobs and supplies, and doing work that merely advances those who are better off.

 "Once you SEE the change you want to BE, you need to BE the change you want to SEE!"

 As scientist, author, poet, and eco-speaker Sandra Steingraber says, "It's time to play the Save the World Symphony".
 We don't care what instrument you use or how well you use it, but for everyone's sake it is time to start making some noise.
 We started out with little money but we were willing to do whatever it took to supply our basic needs.
 Think of wilderness camping, but pursued as a very long trip.
 We slowly learned how to provide for ourselves, using very little in purchased materials, adding "frills" to make life slightly more comfortable, but never compromising our goal of remaining as Earth-friendly as possible.
 Now, over 30 years down that timeline, we just like to try innovative things that further reduce our earthly impact and, given our experience level, we are not terribly afraid to fail.
 That gives us an education which is not soon forgotten.
 Along that path we have learned a few things that we would like to share.

 We have heard that some folks have a difficult time finding links that they may have stumbled over while reading that they would like an easier time referencing at a later date, without rereading all of the text leading to it.
 To make this easier we have organized every link on every page into a categorized listing at the bottom of this page.